lrklochek/Control_System/README.md

 The interface board utilizes 2 N Channel power Mosfets and uses the PWM signals from the Nano to produce a PWM output with a maximum voltage of 12VDC to supply the thermal chamber heaters and fan.

 The thermal chamber consists or 2 Cement resistor heaters of 5 watts each, a 12VDC fan, and 2 LM35DZ temperature sensors.
 One of the sensors measures the air temperature of the Chamber, while the other sensor is firmly attached to one of the temperature resistor heaters.

+The following image shows a block diagram for the system.
+Note that the Arduino Serial Plotter is used to display the Temperatures and Setpoints.
+It is also used to generate the following commands:

+TM35_1 sets the PID controlled variable as the temperature of one of the cement resistor heaters.
+In the phot, it is the cement resistor on the right.

+TM35_2 sets the PID Controlled variable as the temperature of the sensor in the middle of the chamber.

+Reverse sets the PID controller to Reverse acting, where the temperature is controlled by the PID adjusting the voltage to the cement resistor heater.
+The fan then can be manually adjusted by the potentiometer to act as a disturbance.

+Forward sets the PID controller to Forward(Direct) acting where the temperature is controlled by adjusting the fan voltage, and therefor air flow to the chamber.
+The heater then can be manually adjusted by the potentiometer to act as a disturbance.

+Manual disables the PID controller and allows the the setpoint potentiometer to fix either the heater or fan setting from 0 to 100%.
+There is no feed back.
+This is referred to as open loop.

+Auto enables the PID controller, either Reverse or Forward acting.

+The features of the PID Temperature Control of a miniatur

 ## Thermal Chamber Temperature Control System Features.
 ## Chamber
 * Small volume chamber 100mmx68mmx50mm